Jeff Van Gundy: New York Knicks

-In the lockout–shortened 1998–99 season, the Knicks struggled with injuries (namely to all-star Patrick Ewing) and finished 27–23 to finish as the eighth seed for the playoffs (they had to win six of their remaining eight games just to qualify).
-In the first round of the playoffs, the Knicks defied expectations and defeated the Heat in five games, avenging the previous season's playoff loss and becoming just the second 8th seed to defeat the number one seed in the playoffs.
-The win propelled an improbable run for the Knicks, as they swept the Hawks in the semifinals, and defeated the Pacers in six games, to advance to the NBA Finals.
-Without Ewing, they were no match in the Finals against the Spurs, and lost the series in five games.
-The Knicks were the first eighth-seeded team in NBA history to reach the NBA Finals.
+In the lockout-shortened 1998–99 season, the Knicks struggled with injuries (namely to all-star Patrick Ewing) and finished 27–23 to finish as the eighth seed for the playoffs.
+In the first round of the playoffs, the Knicks upset the Heat in five games, avenging the previous season's playoff loss and becoming just the second 8th seed to defeat the number one seed in the playoffs.
+The win propelled an improbable run for the Knicks, as they swept the Hawks in the semifinals, and defeated the Pacers in six games, to advance to the NBA Finals, becoming the first eighth-seeded team in NBA history to do so.
+Without Ewing, they were overmatched in the Finals against the Spurs, and lost the series in five games.

-The Knicks followed up their Finals run with a 50–32 season, and advanced to the Conference Finals, where they were defeated by the Indiana Pacers.
-Until the 2013 playoffs, this was the last time the Knicks won a playoff series.
+The Knicks followed up their Finals run with a 50–32 season, and advanced to the Conference finals, where they were defeated by the Indiana Pacers.
+Until the 2013 playoffs, this was the last time the Knicks won a playoff series, and until 2025, this was New York's last conference finals appearance.

 In a 2001 game between the Spurs and Knicks, Danny Ferry elbowed Marcus Camby.
 While talking to the referee, Camby lost control and tried to punch Ferry.
 Camby missed and hit Van Gundy instead, who said he learned his lesson about trying to break up fights between players.
 The Knicks finished 48–34, but lost in the first round to the Raptors.

 Just 19 games into the 2001–02 season, Van Gundy resigned from the Knicks' head coach position.
-The move was unexpected, as the Knicks were on a winning streak, and coming off a 14–point victory against the Milwaukee Bucks.
+The move was unexpected, as the Knicks were on a winning streak, and coming off a 14-point victory against the Milwaukee Bucks.